 Dear Barnes & Noble,

 The U.S. is a multicultural country.
 Where we live in the San Francisco Bay Area, we frequently hear many languages and see many types of families around us in Barnes & Noble browsing books.
-However your book selection for children does not reflect the diversity in our country.
-While many of the books you have are our favorites, we can’t help but feel the selection is very limited.
+However your book selection for children does not reflect the diversity in our country; the selection is very limited.

 There are many reasons why reading multicultural books is important for our children.
 We recently published an article on 10 Reasons Parents Should Read Multicultural Books to Kids and wanted to summarize why we feel this is so crucial for all children:

 1. It is important that books reflect the diversity that exists in societies today.
 A book that includes people of different ethnicities presents a more realistic picture to a child.
 Even board boards can achieve this.
 “Babies” by Gyo Fujikawa is a great example.
 Published in the sixties, it was the first children’s book to show infants of different races.

 2. Understanding cultures enhances the understanding of experiences of those we interact with.
 This helps children develop empathy towards peers, nurturing meaningful relationships in classrooms and playgrounds.
 I love the book “My Friend Mei Jing” by Anna McQuinn, which celebrates a cross-cultural friendship between school-going girls, Mei Jing and Monifa.

 3. A language (or linguistic diversity) is a tangible form of realizing cultural differences.
 Picture book stories set in a cultural backdrop often scatter words in the affiliated language.
 This is both fun and fascinating for kids.
 Bilingual books are also a wonderful way to introduce and experience languages.